 To realize benefits from Brexit, however, companies doing any business transactions in the UK need to adhere to the various regulations, reporting and record-keeping requirements of all these new agreements.
 But even if duty savings aren’t on the table, anyone importing or exporting goods in the UK has the responsibility to comply with all of the new trade regulations.
 To do this properly, companies need to understand and apply massive amounts of legal information to their transactions.
 The trade content used for cross-border transactions includes harmonized tariff schedules, tax, duty and tariff rates, license requirements and any controls that might apply to the shipment.
 To efficiently import or export goods, shippers need fast access to data for all the countries where they trade.
 Relying on internally sourced trade content is difficult, especially in a turbulent trade environment.

-Many companies lack the personnel and expertise to monitor trade compliance and manage supply chains.
-E2open’s Global Knowledge® application provides the industry’s most comprehensive database of trade content—and this includes government regulations and international business rules.
-This content powers the E2open Global Trade Management intelligent application suite by fully supporting import, export, duty management and logistics processes with the most current data available anywhere.
+Many companies lack the personnel and expertise to monitor trade compliance and manage supply chains. e2open’s Global Knowledge® application provides the industry’s most comprehensive database of trade content—and this includes government regulations and international business rules.
+This content powers the e2open Global Trade application suite by fully supporting import, export, duty management and logistics processes with the most current data available anywhere.

 A few months ago, we committed to helping companies be “Brexit-ready in 24 hours.”
 As part of that commitment, our trade content team has been diligently building out the regulatory guidance for 21 UK trade agreements.
 We will continue to monitor the progress of the remaining agreements as the details come to fruition.

-Whether your company needs to be Brexit-ready or ready to comply across a diverse global supply base, E2open has you covered.
-Read our solution brief about this custom service offering for more information.
+Whether your company needs to be Brexit-ready or ready to comply across a diverse global supply base, e2open has you covered.